 Based in Bristol, a city known for its eco ways and proud ethically minded movements, Konk Furniture is a solid start for anyone looking at refurnishing their home in an environmentally friendly manner.
 Architecture graduate Alex Ratcliffe, who had a passion for making things that last, founded the multidisciplinary design studio and workshop.

+So I might be marginally biased, as a Bristol-dweller myself, but it’s clear that Alex set out with a grounded and inspiring want to better the options out there for sustainable furniture and what he’s created is pretty incredible.
+Now, you’ll find the pieces gracing the pages of some of the best design and interiors magazines and recommended by institutions such as Dezeen.
 Only using timber from approved sustainable forests, as a company they have evolved with Alex’s ethos and vision and don’t believe in a throwaway culture.
 Their furniture is made for life – it’s solid, hardwearing and ages with character.
 What’s more, every single piece is made-to-order to ensure that absolutely nothing goes to waste too.
 They also work in partnership with One Tree Planted, and donate to plant a tree for every single order they receive.

 The Dharma Door is an incredible brand on a mission to make a difference through design.
 By working with fair trade artisans around the world, they create stunning natural homewares and accessories and support communities in need.
 From stunning wall hangings to smart storage baskets, each item is made by hand – from start to finish – amongst the bustle of rural village life.